Cathy A.

 Address Counterarguments (Rebuttals)

-Addressing counterarguments involves anticipating the opposing viewpoints and crafting responses, known as rebuttals, within your speech.
+Addressing counterarguments involves anticipating opposing viewpoints and crafting responses, known as rebuttals, within your speech.
 A rebuttal is a persuasive counter-argument that challenges or opposes the points raised by the other side.

 By thinking ahead and having strong responses, you showcase a comprehensive understanding of the subject matter.